The first moment of consciousness. Early morning sun in the Siberian countryside. Staggering and falling on a gravel road.

 But the damage could have been worse …

 ADVICE ON TRAVEL SCAMS: Avoiding drugged drinks + being robbed while traveling

-I turned against that feeling and my assumption of how they drugged me is this: When I went for a pee, one of the guys came with me as we pissed into the bushes behind the food cart (no toilet available).
-Then we returned – say about 10 meters away but out of sight – to a new round of vodka lined up and ready to go.
+I turned against that feeling and my assumption of how they drugged me is this: When I went for a pee, one guy came with me as we pissed into the bushes behind the food cart (no toilet available).
+Then we returned – say about 10 meters away but out of sight – to a fresh round of vodka lined up and ready to go.

 Stupidly, I overrode my intuition at this next crucial moment.

-Had I been aware of drug drinks scams at the time, there would be no story.
+Had I been aware of drug drinks scams, there would be no story.

 Since this experience (back in 2005), I always finish my drink before I go to the toilet.
 And also, I never accept an opened bottle or fresh drink without seeing the entire process.

 Lastly, A NOT-SO CRAZY IDEA.